 Soil Types and Suitable Crops in India:

-- What is Soil: A soil can be defined as outermost layer of earth’s crust which plays major role in growing food and trees.
-It contains organisms and also consists minerals, organic matter (humus), water, gases and air.
+- What is Soil: A soil can be defined as the outermost layer of the earth’s crust which plays a major role in growing food and trees.
+It contains organisms and also consists of minerals, organic matter (humus), water, gases, and air.

 - Soil Formation: How the soil formed? well, soil formation is a very long process and actually begins with the weathering of rocks into small fragments.
 The origin of soil is from rocks (parent material), usually formed when rocks are exposed to the atmosphere in the process of physical and chemical decomposition.
 Parent material (usually rocks) and the process of soil formation decide the soil properties.
 The soils in India are divided into 2 broad categories based on their formation.